In Depth Baby Product Reviews Led by a Pediatrician

 Our Verdict

-The Britax Brook + is a basic option from our best full-size stroller review.
+The Britax Brook + is a basic option from our full-size stroller review.
 It is lightweight and easy to use.
 With a budget-friendly price, we can see how parents will be attracted to this inexpensive Britax stroller.
 However, there isn't much to love with this stroller.
 It has dual action brakes, cheaper fabric, a large fold for its size, and lower quality overall.
 We struggled with pushing and turning this option, and it wasn't good for moving over cords or thresholds.
 With not much to love here, we don't think the money savings is worth it.
 If your budget is small, there are better options in this review we believe are far less frustrating.

 REASONS TO BUY